bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 ## Results
+_somewhat mixed results and methods for now_

 ### GTDB "Evolutionary Paths" Dataset

-The Genome Taxonomy Database (GTDB) provides a genome-based taxonomy for bacterial and archaeal genomes [@doi:10.1038/s41587-020-0501-8].
-To assess the utility of Scaled MinHash techniques across evolutionary distance, we generated a series of "evolutionary paths" from the set of 31k representative GTDB genomes.
+_To assess the utility of Scaled MinHash techniques across evolutionary distance, we generated a series of "evolutionary paths" from the set of 31k representative GTDB genomes._

-For each genus with at least two species clusters, one representative genome was randomly selected as a path "anchor" genome.
-To build the path, one additional genome was selected from the representative genomes matching the anchor's taxonomy at each higher taxonomic rank.
-Each path thus consisted of seven genomes: an anchor genome, a genome matching anchor taxonomy down to the genus level, one matching anchor taxonomy to the family level, one matching to the order level, and so on.
-This creates a gradient of similarity, where comparisons to the anchor genome range from genus-level to superkingdom-level.
-Path selection using the representative genomes in GTDB release 95 resulted in 2957 paths comprised of 6690 unique genomes.
-These paths include genome comparisons across 33 phyla (29 Bacteria, 4 Archaea), covering roughly a quarter of the 129 phyla (111 Bacteria, 18 Archaea) in GTDB release 95.
-While paths are limited to taxonomies with at least two GTDB representative genomes for each taxonomic rank, these paths provide a rich resource for comparisons at increasing evolutionary distances.
+### Scaled Minhash jaccard enables accurate distance estimation
+_(Correlation between Scaled MinHash Jaccard/Containment and ANI, AAI)_

+Each evolutionary path offers six genome similarity comparisons at a range of evolutionary distances.

+ genome comparison, we estimated Average Nucleotide Identity (ANI) using fastANI [@doi:10.1038/s41467-018-07641-9] and Average Amino Acid Identity (AAI) using compareM [@url: https://github.com/dparks1134/CompareM].
+We then estimated Scaled MinHash Jaccard and Containment for e

+### Scaled MinHash Containment facilitates taxonomic classification

+### Scaled MinHash Containment is robust to genome completeness

 ### k-mer containment searches enable similarity detection at increased evolutionary distances (nucl AND protein)